patrickjacob/BigDataProcessing_Assignment/README.md

 ### Code, output and logs (15 marks)
-- You must use AWS EMR (such as provided by RMIT through this course) for running your MapReduce program (which may be developed on any machine) and access ingone (or more) of the public data sets in S3, such as:
+- You must use AWS EMR (such as provided by RMIT through this course) for running your MapReduce program (which may be developed on any machine) and access in gone (or more) of the public data sets in S3, such as:
 1.s3://datasets.elasticmapreduce/ngrams/books/
 2.s3://aws-publicdatasets/common-crawl/
 You do NOT have to use these two datasets.
-The full list of datasets can be foundhere:https://registry.opendata.aws/
+The full list of datasets can be found here:https://registry.opendata.aws/
 - In choosing a dataset(s) and analysis to undertake, a combination of the two factors may contribute to novelty.
-In particular, for a similar difficulty of analysis task, morenovelty will be given for using thecommon-crawlinstead of ngrams, and even morenovelty will be given for another similar size dataset available ons3.•Paths should not be hard-coded.•As you are required to time your tasks, you should carefully log your experiments on different sized clusters.
+In particular, for a similar difficulty of analysis task, more novelty will be given for using the common-crawl instead of ngrams, and even more novelty will be given for another similar size dataset available ons3.•Paths should not be hard-coded.•As you are required to time your tasks, you should carefully log your experiments on different sized clusters.

 - Your MapReduce program(s) must be well written, using good coding style and in-cluding appropriate use of comments.
  Your markers will look at your source code.
 Coding style will form a small part of the assessment of this assignment.
-- You should provide instructions with your code on how to compile and execute it.If your marker cannot compile your programs, you risk yielding zero marks for thecoding component of your assignment.•Depending  on  the  size  of
+- You should provide instructions with your code on how to compile and execute it.If your marker cannot compile your programs, you risk yielding zero marks for the coding component of your assignment.•Depending  on  the  size  of
-output  your  MapReduce  program  generates,  you  maychoose or need to submit only samples of the output (in which case you should alsoprovide a complete summary of all the output).
+output  your  MapReduce  program  generates,  you  may choose or need to submit only samples of the output (in which case you should also provide a complete summary of all the output).
-- Depending on your implementation, you may wish to provide additional informationabout your code (for example, how it is to be compiled and run), output and logs.
+- Depending on your implementation, you may wish to provide additional information about your code (for example, how it is to be compiled and run), output and logs.
 If so, put this information into a plain text file called readme.txt.•You can use either Java, Python, Hive or Pig to develop your MapReduce programover AWS EMR.

 ### Results of experiments and written report (10 marks)
-- You are required to write a short report in the style of a conference paper on yourexperiments.
+- You are required to write a short report in the style of a conference paper on your experiments.
-- The text of the report should be only TWO A4 pages (not including references andappendices), using the IEEE conference template for Word or LaTex http://www.ieee.org/conferences_events/conferences/publishing/templates.htmlhowever you may provide additional material including references, and appendicescontaining output, tables, graphs in additional pages.
+- The text of the report should be only TWO A4 pages (not including references and appendices), using the IEEE conference template for Word or LaTex http://www.ieee.org/conferences_events/conferences/publishing/templates.htmlhowever you may provide additional material including references, and appendices containing output, tables, graphs in additional pages.
-Your report must be a PDF file, calledsNNNNNNN(sNNNNNNN).report.pdf, wheresNNNNNNN is your student number and the optional partner’s student number.
-Filesthat do not meet this requirement may not be marked.
+Your report must be a PDF file, called sNNNNNNN(sNNNNNNN).report.pdf, wheresNNNNNNN is your student number and the optional partner’s student number.
+Files that do not meet this requirement may not be marked.
 Your report must be well-written.
 - Your report should include:
     1. Explain how you implemented your map reduce program.
     2. Undertake experiments using your programs and report on the output and timings.